ajeetraina/dhi-sample-demos/pyroscope/guides/guides.md

 - Include a shell and package manager
 - Are used to build or compile applications

+Pyroscope DHI only provides runtime variants.
+There are no `dev` or `fips` tagged images available.
+The runtime image is sufficient for production deployments as Pyroscope is a standalone binary that doesn't require build-time compilation.

 ## Migrate to a Docker Hardened Image

 To migrate your application to a Docker Hardened Image, you must update your Dockerfile.
 At minimum, you must update the base image in your existing Dockerfile to a Docker Hardened Image.
 This and a few other common changes are listed in the following table of migration notes: